Calls for Czech spy chief and interior minister to resign as STAN corruption scandal widens

 Recently, the relevant Czech court turned down appeals from four of the accused, including that of Hlubucek, to be released from custody, the Czech Press Agency reports.

-Redl has been ruled mentally ill, effectively preventing further court proceedings in his case.
+In the past Redl has been ruled mentally unfit to face trial, something that might prevent further court proceedings in his case.